 Smart speakers have come along way since the old guard of Amazon Echo and Google Home.
-There are cheap, mini speakers like the Echo Dot and Google Home mini, and traditional speaker companies like Bose and Sonos with Google and Amazon’s assistants integrated into their speakers and soundbars.
+There are cheap, mini speakers like the Echo Dot and Nest mini, and traditional speaker companies like Bose and Sonos with Google and Amazon’s assistants integrated into their speakers and soundbars.
 And now, the newest category to sprout, smart displays: speakers with a touchscreen, vying for a spot on your table.

-Smart displays like the Amazon Echo Show ($180), the Google Nest Hub Max ($229) and the Lenovo Smart Display ($200) are provide a visual element so they can show you the weather or play videos from YouTube or Prime Video.
+Smart displays like the Amazon Echo Show, the Google Nest Hub Max ($229) and the Lenovo Smart Display ($200) are provide a visual element so they can show you the weather or play videos from YouTube or Prime Video.
 They can video call thanks to their built-in camera, too.
 These screens would also make them a good choice for an alarm clock except for a few things: One, they’re big and won’t fit on most nightstands.
 Two, they’re expensive.
 And three, they have built-in cameras and, even though you can turn them off, it’s fair to not want a camera in your bedroom.

 As a result, Amazon, Google and Lenovo to release a new breed of smart displays; they’re shrunk down, lack a camera and are much more affordable.
 They also have some pretty neat features that you’d want in a smart alarm clock, such as auto brightness and dimming depending on the time of the day, or features that allow you to quickly snooze or stop the alarm.

 Lenovo Smart Clock

-The good: The Lenovo Smart Clock is a smaller and more affordable deskside alarm clock than the Google Nest Hub, yet it also comes unique features that make it ideal for a nightstand.
+The Lenovo Smart Clock is basically a smaller and more affordable version of Google Nest Hub (both come integrated with Google Assistant), but it also comes with unique features that make it ideal for a nightstand.
 It has an extra USB port on the back so you can plug in a charging cable for your phone or smartwatch.
-The Sunrise Alarm feature will gradually increase the brightness of the display before your alarm goes off (starting 30 minutes before the alarm).
-And when the alarm sounds, you can turn it off by simply saying “Stop.”
+It also has a "Sunrise Alarm" feature that will gradually increase the display's brightness before your alarm goes off (starting 30 minutes before the alarm).
 There’s a ‘tap to snooze’ feature that’s convenient.
 Like the Google Nest Hub, the Smart Clock works with Nest cameras and you can summon live feeds whenever you want — it makes a good baby monitor.
 (Lenovo claims support for other third-party security cameras will come.)

 Amazon Echo Show 5

-The good: The Echo Show 5 is a smaller and more privacy-focused version of Amazon’s Echo Show (2nd Gen).
+The Echo Show 5 is a smaller and more privacy-focused version of Amazon’s Echo Show (2nd Gen).
 Unlike the Google Nest Hub, the Echo Show 5 does have a camera so you can show your face on video calls, but there’s a built-in cover so you can be positive its view is blocked.
 You can also manually turn off the microphone and camera just in case.
 It works with all Alexa-compatible security cameras — which there are a lot of — and you can summon a live feed whenever.
 It works with Prime Video, so you can stream shows and movies to the display.
 Since privacy is a big focus on the Echo Show 5, you can now use voice commands to delete recordings instead of having to use the Alexa app; you can say “Alexa, delete everything I said today,” or “Alexa, delete what I just said” to swiftly delete voice data.

-Google Nest Hub
+Google Nest Hub (2nd Gen)